 Exhibition Dates: January 27 to March 11, 2023

-The exhibit was conceived by David Ramsey who serves as the curator.
-“As a collector, as well as a Florida CraftArt board member, I am familiar with the diverse types of fine craft and many of the top artists,” he says.
+“As a collector, as well as a Florida CraftArt board member, I am familiar with the diverse types of fine craft and many of the top artists,” Ramsey says.
 “I felt it would be interesting to offer these artists the opportunity to combine their skills and creativity with blown glass.
-Duncan, Florida CraftArt Executive Director Katie Deits and I selected the artists who are masters of their crafts for the project.”
+Duncan and I, along with Florida CraftArt CEO Katie Deits, selected the artists who are masters of their crafts for the project.”

-Each artist has been meeting with McClellan to discuss the design and technical challenges of working with glass.
-These continuing meetings will include a five-day residency at the Duncan McClellan Gallery.
-The residency will supply collaborating artists with the glass vessels, blown by McClellan, which will serve as the basis of the collaborative projects, as well as giving the artists access to the commercial sandblasting booth and other tools needed to realize their visions.
+Each artist met with McClellan to discuss the design and technical challenges of working with glass.
+The artists received the blown glass vessels, as well as access to the DMG School Project commercial sandblasting booth and other tools needed to realize their visions.

 Artists, media, and studio location in the “Clearly Collaborative” exhibition are: Lucrezia Bieler, Paper, Tallahassee, Florida; Joyce Curvin, Mixed Media, Palm Harbor, Florida; Pamela Fox, Jewelry, Sarasota, Florida; Dominice Gilbert, Metal, St. Petersburg, Florida;Nneka Jones, Painting and Fiber, Tampa, Florida; William Kidd, Ceramics, St. Petersburg, Florida; John Mascoll, Wood, Safety Harbor, Florida; Duncan McClellan, Glass, St. Petersburg, Florida; Charlie Parker, Ceramics, St. Petersburg, Florida; and Sue Shapiro, Ceramics, St. Petersburg, Florida.